 Are you getting a good picture now that how PayPal makes money?
 Moving to the next revenue source.

 3. Business Account Charges

 When someone register a business account on PayPal, there are no registration fees involved there.
 But PayPal provides certain special features for a business for which it charges as a subscription model.
 PayPal Payments Pro is such an example of a business account.

 4. P2P payment withdrawal fees

 It does let you easily receive the money through a link which is custom.
-Paypal does charge their customers at the time of withdrawal.
-People do ask is paypal free so therefore let me tell you that the Charges in United State of America are 2.9% which adds up with $0.30 USD of total amount that is received.
+Paypal does charge its customers at the time of withdrawal.
+People do ask is PayPal free so therefore let me tell you that the Charges in United State of America are 2.9% which adds up with $0.30 USD of the total amount that is received.

 5. Interests from money deposited